Dave Evans Bicentennial Tree

 The Dave Evans Bicentennial Tree, a 75 m tall karri tree, was pegged for climbing to celebrate Australia's bicentenary in 1988.
 It is in Warren National Park in southwestern Australia.
 Although it has been used as a fire lookout, it is used mainly as a tourist attraction.
-The lookout platform is reached by climbing 165 metal spikes hammered into the trunk.
+The lookout platform was reached by climbing 165 metal spikes hammered into the trunk.

-The Bicentennial Tree is one of three lookout trees, along with the Diamond and Gloucester Tree.
-Dave Evans and Gloucester remain climbable by tourists, but Diamond Tree was closed in 2019.
+The Bicentennial Tree is one of three lookout trees, along with the Diamond and Gloucester Trees.
+Diamond Tree was closed in 2019.
+The Gloucester Tree and Bicentennial trees were also closed in 2023, citing a need for increased safety measures.
+It has not been ruled out that all three trees will remain closed permanently.

 All three are near Pemberton, Western Australia.

 The tree was named after local politician Dave Evans.